 Grooming

 While most grooming needs are based more on a dog’s breed than a life stage, there are some changes you can expect.
 Some dog breeds experience a slight shift in coat type and density throughout each stage of life.
-Young puppies often need nail trims more frequently during this playful and curious stage to avoid accidental injuries to people and other pets.
+Young puppies often need frequent nail trims to avoid accidental injuries to people and other pets.
 As a dog ages, he or she may struggle to keep up with self-grooming, requiring more attention and care.

 Final Thoughts: How Long is a Dog a Puppy?

 The journey from a tiny puppy to a full-grown adult is incredible and heartwarming to experience.
-Returning to the original question: When do dogs reach full size?
-While the exact timeline will vary depending on breed, size, and individual factors, understanding the stages of dog growth is the key to providing your dog with the best quality of care throughout his or her life.
+So when exactly do dogs reach full size?
+While the timeline will vary depending on breed, size, and individual factors, understanding the stages of dog growth is the key to providing your dog with the best quality of care throughout his or her life.

 Knowing when your dog is fully grown allows you to tailor his or her nutrition, exercise, training, and grooming routines to meet changing needs.
 But remember, every dog is unique!